Rdrg-Blnc/Text_Adventure_Game/README.md

 If you want the **purest, most immersive experience**, skip directly to:
 - [🧰 Build & Run](#-build--run) – to set up the game
 - Then **play blind**.
 Discover the rest through exploration. 🔥

 ---

-## 🌒 Theme (No Spoilers)
-This is a **moody, flashlight and floorboards** kind of story: creaking doors, strange drafts, and the ambient dread of a place that *doesn’t want you there*.
-Your goal is simple: **go in, survive, and get out**.
-The “how” is up to you.

----